markchadwick/env-storage/README.md

 Implementations
 ---------------
-At present, there are only to backend impelementations to `env-storage`; "In Memory" and "HBase."
+At present, there are only two backend impelementations to `env-storage`; "In Memory" and "HBase."
 Neither would be suitable for a production environment at the moment.